mir-dataset-loaders/mirdata/docs/source/contributing.rst

 Track properties and cached properties should be trivial, and directly call a ``load_*`` method.
 There should be no additional logic in a track property/cached property, and instead all logic should be done in the load method.
-We separate these because the track properties are only usable when data is availalbe locally - when data is remote, the load methods are used instead.
+We separate these because the track properties are only usable when data is available locally - when data is remote, the load methods are used instead.

 Missing Data
 ^^^^^^^^^^^^